-All applicants whose first language is not English, whether enrolling in residential or online courses, must submit proof of language proficiency to the Institute prior to enrollment.
+All computer training center applicants whose first language is not English, whether enrolling in residential or online courses, must submit proof of language proficiency to the Institute prior to enrollment.
 There are several ways to meet the Institute’s English language proficiency requirement.
 The Institute accepts multiple standardized test scores as proof of English proficiency.
 The table below shows the tests and scores that will be considered.
 Any such applicant who has not taken any of the exams listed below must take the CASAS test at Tysons Institute before acceptance to the Institute.
 All students are required to have high school diploma or equivalent and must be a minimum age of 16.

 |Name of Standardized Test||Minimum Scores Required|